terejanu/PredictiveSelectionCoupledModels/README.md

 predictive model selection of coupled models as presented in the following paper:

 Gabriel Terejanu, Todd Oliver, Chris Simmons (2011).
-Application of Predictive Model Selection to Coupled Models.
+"Application of Predictive Model Selection to Coupled Models".
 In Proceedings of the World Congress on Engineering and Computer Science 2011 Vol II, WCECS 2011, pp. 927-932.